 piracy reports on its website.

 Domestic and international flights are often overbooked, delayed or cancelled at short notice.
-During Harmattan, a seasonal wind which blows a high amount of sand and dust in the air, dust storms are common and flights can be rerouted due to poor visibility.
+Dust storms are common and flights can be rerouted due to poor visibility.
+The Harmattan, a seasonal wind, blows a lot of sand and dust in the air, from December to March.

 Aviation Safety Network website for information on aviation safety in Nigeria.

 Penalties for drug offences are severe and may include lengthy prison sentences and heavy fines.
-See our
+More information:

 Sharia Law has been introduced in 12 states in northern Nigeria (Bauchi, Bomo, Gombe, Jigawa, Kaduna, Kano, Katsina, Kebbi, Niger, Sokoto, Yobe and Zamfara) and is increasingly being enforced.
 Offences such as stealing and adultery may attract strict penalties in these states.

 Same-sex relationships are illegal and socially unacceptable throughout Nigeria.
 It is illegal to:

 - enter into a same-sex marriage or civil union